top of page

 1. Beth-Shean was a key city long before the arrival of the Israelites because of its location.
 In the late Canaanite period (1600–1400 BC), the Egyptians had political control over the land of Canaan.

-3. When King David reigned (1010–970 BC), he conquered Beth-Shean, becoming part of Israel’s territories.
+3. When King David reigned (1010–970 BC), he conquered Beth-Shean, making it part of Israel’s territories.

 4. Later, in 732 BC, the Assyrian king, Tiglath-Pileser III, destroyed Beth-Shean after defeating the northern Kingdom of Israel.